carpentries/lesson-transition/README.md

 transition all of the [61 official Carpentries lessons](https://feeds.carpentries.org/lessons.json).
 It is not guaranteed to work for any lessons outside of The Carpentries.

-If you want to use this workflow, the details for installing and using it can be found in [the usage section](#usage).
-The first step to transform any lesson is to create an empty R script with the name of the repository you want to transition inside of a folder with the name of the organisation/owner.
+If you want to use this workflow here are the steps:

+1. install R, Python, and the gh utility (see [the usage section](#usage))
+2. add a lesson R script using `bash add-lesson.sh <ORG>/<LESSON>`
+3. run `make sandpaper/<ORG>/<LESSON>.json` to test and iterate on the transformation (see [the overview section](#overview) for details)

 This workflow will create a submodule for this that will be kept up-to-date until you release the transitioned lesson.

 The transition process uses tools built for R, python, Git, and BASH and is described in [The Release Workflow Documentation](release-workflow.md).